-Generally, Senate Bill 612 would amend the Condominium Act (MCL 559.103 et al.) to make revisions regarding the development and administration of, and modifications to, condominiums.
-The bill would include a residential builder in certain provisions pertaining to developers; revise provisions concerning modification and improvements to accommodate persons with disabilities, including removal by an association and responsibility for maintenance costs; revise certain requirements relative to recording a condominium's master deed; require that a condominium association's bylaws provide for binding arbitration of certain disputes, claims, and grievances; revise provisions pertaining to unpaid assessments on a condominium unit, and foreclosure of liens and mortgages; allow a developer to withdraw undeveloped portions of a project that was not completed within a certain time frame; allow development in the air space above a parcel of property; revise procedures for amending condominium documents; revise provisions dealing with the rental of condominium units; and, establish a statute of limitations for an action against a developer, residential builder, licensed architect, contractor, sales agent, or manager of a condominium project.
+Senate Bills 612 (S-4) would amend the Condominium Act to make revisions regarding the development and administration of, and modifications to, condominiums.
+The bill would do all of the following:

+- -- Include a residential builder in certain provisions pertaining to developers. - Revise provisions concerning modification and improvements to accommodate persons with disabilities, including removal by an association and responsibility for maintenance costs. - -- Revise certain requirements relative to recording a condominium's master deed. - -- Require that a condominium association's bylaws provide for binding arbitration of certain disputes, claims, and grievances. - -- Revise provisions pertaining to unpaid assessments on a condominium unit, and foreclosure of liens and mortgages. - -- Allow a developer to withdraw undeveloped portions of a project that was not completed within a certain time frame. - -- Allow development in the air space above a parcel of property. - -- Revise procedures for amending condominium documents. - -- Revise provisions dealing with the rental of condominium units. - Establish a statute of limitations for an action against a developer, residential builder, licensed architect, contractor, sales agent, or manager of a condominium project.

-In order to ensure compatible foreclosure procedures, Senate Bill 613 would amend the Revised Judicature Act (MCL 600.3204) to include condominium assessments and other assessments in amounts that a person must pay in order to redeem foreclosed property.
+Senate Bill 613 would amend the Revised Judicature Act to include condominium assessments and other assessments in amounts that a person must pay in order to redeem foreclosed property.

 The bills are tie-barred.
-A more detailed description of both bills follows.

-Senate Bill 612
+Senate Bill 612 (S-4)